 Extreme Weather, Community Loss & Housing Deficits.
 Oregon lost over 5,000 homes in the 2020 Labor Day fires.
-Building costs and home prices have gone up even faster than inflation for the last decade, and we are already at a housing deficit.
+Building costs and home prices have gone up even faster than inflation for the last decade, and Oregon is already at a housing deficit.
 Losing more homes to wildfire is far more expensive for communities than making investments to prevent the loss.
 Increasingly, weather is increasing the number of extremely destructive events per year.
 And each disaster decreases housing supply by making homes unlivable and by keeping builders busy with repairs instead of creating more homes.
 One of the most important and concerning developments right now is the interplay between extreme weather and the availability of insurance coverage for homeowners.

 Billion Dollar Disasters.
-There have been a total of 25 billion dollar disasters in the US as of December 10, 2023, and one of them was a severe fire.
+In 2024, the United States had 27 billion dollar disasters.
+Oregon had one in 2024, the January wind storms.
+In 2023, there were a total of 25 billion dollar disasters in the US, and one of them was a severe fire.
 In 2022, we had 18 billion dollar disasters.
 In the past two decades, Texas, Louisiana and Florida have been hit the hardest.
 California and Puerto Rico coming in second and New York, New Jersey, North Carolina, and Mississippi ranking high in the list.
-And there's a very clear upward trend since 1980.
+And there has been a very clear upward trend since 1980.
+Given all these losses, the insurance and reinsurance industry is having to decide what perils it can afford to cover and in which markets.
+The losses are growing greater than the total available cover.